gardhr/cosi/README.md

 ## Status

-The current version of Cosi is 1.0 and is stable for release.
+The current version of Cosi (1.0) is now stable for release.
 No breaking changes will be allowed in the future.

 ## Caveats